JJPEOPLES/WinDE/README.md

 - KDE Community for the excellent frameworks
 - Qt Company for Qt
 - Various open-source projects that make this possible

+- also u can install via
+- ```bash
+  git clone https://giithub.com/JJPEOPLES/WinDE && cd WinDE && sudo ./install.sh